 Download the petition sheet and collect signatures at events, markets, at work, in your street, or anywhere!
-See the Collect petition signatures page for details.
+See the Collect hard copy petition signatures page for details.

 We want every single state and federal MP to receive a visit from at least one local resident.
-See the Talk to MPs and Councillors page for details.
+See the Talk to MPs page for details.

-› Talk to local council candidates or councillors
+→ Talk to local Councillors or council candidates

 Talk to local councillors and council candidates about what local councils can do to tackle the climate emergency.
-See the Talk to MPs and Councillors page for details.
+See the Talk to your local Councillors page for details.

 You could hold a stall at a local market or an info table at a local event.
 See the Hold an info stall page for details.